burair/burair.github.io/_vitae/experience.md

 ## Experience
 {:.mb-5}
+{:.vitae-defn}Middle School Math Interventionist, Trinity Academy for the Performing Arts *2021 -*{:vitae-dates}
+: Led seventh- and eigth-grade mathematics classes for students identified as in need of greater scaffolding.
+Designed engaging lessons and utilized novel techniques to scaffold math learning.

 {:.vitae-defn}Contact Tracer, New York State Contact Tracing Initiative *2021*{:.vitae-dates}
 : Documented and communicated information to contacts of cases of COVID-19, to enable them to quarantine.
 Provided often vital safety and health information, and community support.